sangoi-exe/das-EzBooruTagEditor/README.md

   - Note: Tags may be grouped multiple times for analysis ease.

 ### Important Notes
+- **🛑 Backup First**: **Always back up your tag files before using this app.** This step is crucial to protect your data against any unintended changes.
 - **Non-Real-Time Editing**: Changes are not real-time; navigate away to discard large mistakes.
 - **Save Before Switching**: Unsaved changes are lost when switching images.
 Future updates may include memory-based temporary saving.

 ## Future Plans
-The app aims to introduce memory-based modifications to prevent loss of unsaved changes when switching between images.
+I plan to introduce memory-based modifications in the app to prevent the loss of unsaved changes when switching between images.

 This work is licensed under a
 [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License][cc-by-nc-sa].